unmeshdusane20/Documentation/Virtual-Host-Creation.md

-#Steps for creating Vistual Host in Windows
+#Steps for creating Virtual Host in Windows

 ## Windows Platform